codefresh-io/docs.codefresh.io/_docs/integrations/git-providers.md

 For the **Access Key** method you need:

-* a friendly name for the git context.
-It can be anything you want
+* a friendly name for the git context (It can be anything you want.) and
-* an access token/key
+* an access token/key.

 To create an access token, go to your Gitlab *settings* and select the *Access tokens* options.